 - ability to regenerate all of your thumbnails (after import)

 - allows you to convert from Timthumb conversion to built in WordPress image conversion

-Basically you can think of this plugin as an “import script” for media.
+Basically, you can think of this plugin as an “import script” for media.
 The image below shows the settings screen for setting featured images or importing external images.
-You’ll see at bottom you can choose to run it on all content, posts, pages, etc.
+You’ll see at the bottom you can choose to run it on all content, posts, pages, etc.

 Media File Manager is another alternative for importing and/or managing media files.
 You can actually make sub-directories in wp-content/uploads – and move files into them (and not break any links or attachment associations).